fire-ae/FIRE-AE-litrev/README.md

 ## Sub-Repositories

 ### NASA-ADS

+>[!NOTE]
+>Problems can arise in BibTex retrieval parts (not yet for abstracts), so stay tuned for an update.

 This sub-repository contains tools for interacting with the NASA ADS API.
 It enables users to:
 - Search for articles based on specific keywords.
 - Retrieve metadata such as titles, publication years, citation counts, and abstracts.